kutemeikito/Thinkpad-T480-Hackintosh/README.md

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T480.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

-> The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

-> Thanks MultimediaLucario for his works on hackintosh EFI [Lenovo-ThinkPad-T480](https://github.com/MultimediaLucario/Lenovo-ThinkPad-T480).

-> Thanks lolipuru for dual boot open-core issue [Thinkpad-T480-Opencore](https://github.com/lolipuru/Thinkpad-T480-Opencore).

 <details>
 <summary><strong>💻 My Hardware</strong></summary>